ChrisDavi3s/sim_eval/README.md

 ## Use Case

+If you:
-You have some structures (called frames in code) and have some associated calculations / a trained model that can calculate properties for those atoms look no further!
+  - (a) some structures (called frames in code) and,
+  - (b) have some associated calculations / a trained model that can calculate properties for those atoms

+... look no further!

 ## Features